Iristyle/Midori/README.md

 $config.modules=(".\packages\Midori\tools\*.psm1")
 ```

+The recommendation is to bootstrap the build process before passing control over
+to Psake.
+Typically this is used to configure the environment, add standard
+tool paths to the system path, and make certain that any other build
+dependencies are installed and/or configured.

 A standard `build.ps1` (included in the tools directory for convenience) that
-bootstraps VsVars32.bat, Nuget and Psake looks like:
+bootstraps VsVars32.bat, Nuget and Psake might look like:

 ```powershell
 function Get-Batchfile ($file)